ericl816/Competitive-Programming-Templates/README.md

 # Competitive-Programming-Templates
-An useful collection of templates that anyone can use it  for Competitive Programming.
+An useful collection of Data Structures and Algorithms implementation templates that anyone can use for Competitive Programming!
+Feel free to contribute to this repository by making a PR.